USI-Showroom/ARSandbox/README.md

 # Setup @ USI #

+When mounting the projector, plug the cables first then pass them on the hole on the top.
+Carefull with the dvi, it goes on the mono port.

 Better to turn on the computer without the kinect plugged, and plug it on the back bottom ports.

 In case of warning message for the kinect (device not recognised) unplug the kinect, restart the machine, wait that is all loaded (slow) and plug the kinect on one of the bottom usb 3 ports (blue).